sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

 For example, to assign one full CPU to the instance, specify `CPUQuota=100%`.
 To assign 2 CPUs to the instance, specify `CPUQuota=200%`.

-> This parameter will affect the `CPUQuotaPerSecUSec` attribute of the systemd service unit, which shows how many CPU seconds the process will get for 1 wall-clock second.
+>The `CPUQuota` parameter will affect the `CPUQuotaPerSecUSec` attribute of the systemd service unit, which shows how many CPU seconds the process will get for 1 wall-clock second.
 For  example, for `50%` it will show as `500ms`, and for `200%` as `2s`.

 ## Limiting RAM usage
 You can use the [`MemoryHigh`](https://www.freedesktop.org/software/systemd/man/latest/systemd.resource-control.html#MemoryHigh=bytes) setting to limit RAM usage.

-For example, to allot 8GiB of RAM to the instance, specify `MemoryHigh=8G`.
+For example, to allot 8GiB of RAM to the instance, specify `MemoryHigh=8G`

-> It is not a hard limit, which means the service unit may consume more memory, and it won't be killed.
+>`MemoryHigh` is not a hard limit, which means the service unit may consume more memory, and it won't be killed.
 When memory consumption goes beyond that limit, however, the processes within the service unit are slowed down, and memory is taken away from them aggressively.

 ### Prioritizing an instance
 You can use the `Nice` setting, as shown above.

 For example, to give more priority to your instance, specify `Nice=-15`.
-Priority can be set in the range of -20, 19, and please remember that a nicer process is lower priority.
+Priority can be set in between -20 and 19, and please remember that a nicer process is lower priority.

 ### Putting it all together
-Set up one service:
+First, set up one service:

     root@sysagnostic:~ # cat /etc/systemd/system/postgresql-17@mypg1.service.d/99-resource-control.conf